Supraja-KadaladiRamkumar/Supraja-KadaladiRamkumar/README.md

 🎓 Alongside, I'm completing Beckhoff’s official online certifications while applying the concepts in self-driven simulation projects 💡.

-🎯 Always learning, always building — more projects on the way!
+🎯 Always learning, always building.
+More projects on the way!

 🌐 Languages: English, Tamil, German, a bit of Hindi